jcreedcmu/reference-manual/deploy/README.md

 * `prep.sh` is used to set up the build, installing OS-level dependencies and Elan.

 * `build.sh` is used to build the executable that generates the manual.

 * `generate.sh` actually generates release-ready HTML, saving it in `/html` in the root of this repository.

-* `release.py` puts the generated HTML in the right place on the deployment branch.
+* `release.py` puts the generated HTML in the right place on a new commit on the branch `predeploy`

+Everything above is what needs to happen specifically to the single version of the documentation that is being updated in the course of the deploy.
+There is one further step, which is computing the desired state of the final `deploy` branch from the state in the branch `predeploy`.
+This is done by the script `overlay.py`, which is run at branch `main` rather than at the tag being pushed.
+This is because the overlay edits are ephemeral modifications to the raw historical content of old versions of the manual, e.g. retroactive css modifications, or injections into the `<head>` tag that allow recent versions to know within their javascript contets that they *are* recent.

 ## Deployment Overview

 The goal is to have versioned snapshots of the manual, with a structure like: